jshannon75/geog4300/Labs/Lab 1_ Descriptive stats/Lab1_Loading_data_and_basic_stats.md

 **Due:** Monday, Sept.
 18

-**Value:** 20 points
+**Value:** 30 points

 **Overview:**

 This lab is intended to assess your ability to use R to load data and to generate basic descriptive statistics.
-You’ll be using monthly weather data from the Daymet climate database (<http://daymet.ornl.gov>) for all counties in the United States over a 10 year period (2005-2015).
+You'll be using monthly weather data from the Daymet climate database (<http://daymet.ornl.gov>) for all counties in the United States over a 10 year period (2005-2015).
 These data are available on the Github repo for our course.
 The following variables are provided:

 -   gisjn\_cty: Code for joining to census data
 -   year: Year of observation